dchandra1985/portfolio/_posts/2026-08-22-Why L2 normalization required for FIASS.md

 There are two common ways to measure "how similar" two vectors are:

-Inner product (dot product) — cares about both the direction the arrows point AND their length Cosine similarity — cares only about the direction the arrows point, ignoring length entirely
+a) Inner product (dot product) — cares about both the direction the arrows point AND their length
+b) Cosine similarity — cares only about the direction the arrows point, ignoring length entirely

 ## Why length can be a problem?